alydavis/Bikesharing/README.md

 Visualization 9: Trips Per Hour By Gender
-![Trips Per Hour By Gender](Images/09_Trips_Per_Hour_By_Gender.png) The same graph can be visualized with gender filters to see the differences in customer groups.
+![Trips Per Hour By Gender](Images/09_Trips_Per_Hour_By_Gender.png) Tablea makes it easy to update the same graph to show gender filters to see the differences in customer groups.

 Visualization 10: Trips Per Hour By Gender & Customer Type
 ![Trips Per Hour By Gender and Customer Type](Images/10_Trips_Per_Hour_By_Gender_Customer_Type.png)